metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 Then add `--xlate` option to translate the selected area.
 It will find and replace them by the **deepl** command output.

-By default, original and translated text is printed in the conflict marker format compatible with [git(1)](http://man.he.net/man1/git).
+By default, original and translated text is printed in the "conflict marker" format compatible with [git(1)](http://man.he.net/man1/git).
 Using `ifdef` format, you can get desired part by [unifdef(1)](http://man.he.net/man1/unifdef) command easily.
 Format can be specified by **--xlate-format** option.